 Note from the Editor: This third installment of Before Sending a Manuscript to an Editor series offers basic editing tips around time sequencing and flashbacks.
 For Part 1: Self-Editing Techniques Click here.
 For Part 2: Use of Time Click here.

 A writer can effect these tips to bring a manuscript to a higher level of finish before sending the piece off to a professional editor.
-In this section, I write about use of time: specifically, cause and effect time sequencing and flashbacks.
+In this section, I write about time sequencing: specifically, cause and effect sequencing and the flashback.
 [Free Membership required to read more.
 See below. ]

 This post is one of over 500 informative, well-written articles we have made available to you on this site.